tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 ### Positive

 - We will still offer Go stub generation, proto linting and breakage checking.
-- Breakage checking will only happen on minor/patch releases to increase signal-to-noise ratio in CI.
+- Breakage checking will only happen on minor/patch releases to increase the signal-to-noise ratio in CI.
 - Versioned protos will be made available via Buf's registry upon every release.

 ### Negative

-- No single, simple tool to manage Protocol Buffers-related files.
-- Tendermint developers/contributors will need to install the relevant Protocol Buffers-related tooling (Buf, protoc, gogoprotobuf, clang-format) locally in order to build, lint, format and check `.proto` files for breaking changes.
+- Developers/contributors will need to install the relevant Protocol Buffers-related tooling (Buf, gogoprotobuf, clang-format) locally in order to build, lint, format and check `.proto` files for breaking changes.

 ### Neutral